SignPath/website/docs/documentation/crypto-providers/windows.md

 ## Error handling

 The following table shows the KSP `HRESULT` result codes for different error situations when calling the SignPath REST API.
-Note that the CSP error code has to be retrieved via [`GetLastError()`](https://learn.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror).

 | Situation                                                                                                | error code (KSP result code or CSP `GetLastError()` code)
 |----------------------------------------------------------------------------------------------------------|----------------------------------------------------------